Django Interview Questions

 Multi-table Inheritance: Each model in the inheritance chain has its own database table.
 The child model has a OneToOneField linking to the parent.

-Proxy Models: Used to change behavior (like default ordering or methods) without creating a new database table.
+Proxy Models: Used to change behavior without creating a new database table.
 The proxy model operates on the same table as the parent.

 15. What is the role of the settings.py file in a Django project?